Chart Color Schemes

 Employment performance in Malvern East exceeds national averages across key labour market indicators

-The area has a notable concentration in professional & technical jobs, with employment levels at 1.5 times the regional average.
+Notably, employment in professional & technical services is at 1.5 times the regional average.
 Conversely, construction shows lower representation at 6.1% compared to the regional average of 9.7%.
-The worker-to-resident ratio is 0.6, indicating above-average local employment opportunities.
-In the year to September 2025, labour force levels increased by 0.7%, while employment declined by 0.2%, leading to a rise in unemployment rate by 0.9 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.0% and labour force growth of 3.3%, with an unemployment increase of 0.3 percentage points.
-State-level data from 25-Nov shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-Nationally, employment growth was 0.14%, and the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Malvern East's employment mix suggests local employment should increase by 7.3% over five years and 14.6% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+The ratio of workers per resident indicates a level of local employment opportunities above the norm.
+Over the 12 months to September 2025, labour force levels increased by 0.7%, while employment declined by 0.2%, resulting in an unemployment rate rise of 0.9 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 3.0% and labour force growth of 3.3%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Malvern East's employment should increase by 7.3% over five years and 14.6% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment profile.

 Frequently Asked Questions - Employment